chdemko/pandoc-latex-tip/docs/usage.rst

           --ansi            Force ANSI output.
           --no-ansi         Disable ANSI output.
       -n, --no-interaction  Do not ask any interactive question.
-      -v|vv|vvv, --verbose  Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug.
+      -v|vv|vvv, --verbose  Increase the verbosity of messages: 1 for normal ou tput, 2 for more verbose output and 3 for debug.

     Available commands:
       beamer              Run pandoc filter for Beamer document